-RSPB’s ‘Ark in the Park’ research project found that long grass had a lot more seeds and invertebrates than short grass, benefiting birds and mammals.
+RSPB’s ‘Ark in the Park’ research project found that long grass had a lot more invertebrates and seeds than short grass, benefiting both birds and mammals.

 More amenity grassland links

 Regular mowing to keep the grass short does not necessarily banish wildlife and plants of interest completely.
 However to keep some biodiversity interest, the use of fertilisers, pesticides and herbicides should be reduced to a minimum or indeed stopped.

 A range of short and longer grass is however better for wildlife and wildflowers can be encouraged to grow and seed in the grass by mowing less often.

 Grass cuttings from longer grass should be removed to prevent underlying plants being smothered, with soils becoming too nutrient-rich.

 If areas of nutrient rich grass are left unmanaged they will rapidly become overgrown with a few dominant species of tall grasses, docks, brambles, thistles etc which will need to be controlled.

 When cutting, it is important to allow wildlife to escape and to keep some cover nearby to provide protection from predators.
 Grass cuttings can be heaped to allow invertebrates and other wildlife a refuge.

 Areas of undisturbed grassland with long grass maintained over the winter, are really beneficial for wildlife.
 Some such areas may be mown in rotation only every two to three years.
 Areas where this can be done are more likely to be on the edges of sites, next to informal shrubberies or hedges, or in places where people do not normally go.

 In wilder areas of long grass it is best to maintain a ‘managed’ look by mowing a 1-2 metre strip of short grass between any paths and the longer grass.
 People can also be kept ‘on-side’ by telling them of the benefits of longer grass for wildlife through informative signs.